 Discover more of the British Virgin Islands with our seven-day sailing route starting in Tortola.

-Visitors love touring the British Virgin Islands by boat.
-Tortola and the surrounding region offers with excellent weather and calm seas, making for smooth sailing in this haven for sailors.
+Visitors love going on sailing holidays in the British Virgin Islands.
+Tortola and the surrounding region offers excellent weather and calm seas, making for smooth sailing in this haven for sailors.
 Air temperatures in the high 20s to 30s are common even in the springtime, and waves below a metre are normal around Tortola.
 February and March are the driest months of the year, and the currents here are virtually non-existent.
 Trade winds blow at a steady 10 to 20 knots.

 The weather is warm year-round and drier towards the beginning of the year with the months between January and May being the best time to visit.

 The area is naturally well provisioned for mooring, with anchorages also available at many of the more popular stopping points.
 If heading to Cooper Island, be aware that you’ll usually need to moor.
 At Great Harbour on Jost van Dyke, you’ll need to anchor.
 Apart from these, you’ll usually find the choice of buoys or anchoring available on sandy bottoms.
-If you’d prefer to sit back and take in the surroundings without sailing yourself, you’ll have the option of booking a skipper with your yacht charter in Tortola with Zizoo.
+If you’d prefer to sit back and take in the surroundings without sailing yourself, you’ll have the option of booking skippered sailing holidays in Tortola with Zizoo.

 The area is naturally well provisioned for mooring, with anchorages also available at many of the more popular stopping points.